hyperoceanic/marks-docs/docs/People/onboarding.md

 * First thing, handle any questions or HR business.
 * Get feedback on the process from the new starter.
+* Keep an eye on how the buddying is going.
 * Arrange for a couple of other people from the team to take them for lunch.
 * Check progress on first task.